iloveicedgreentea/madvr-envy-homeassistant/readme.md

 # MadVR Envy Home Assistant

+# Attention
+> [!NOTE]
+🎉This custom component is now officially in core. https://www.home-assistant.io/integrations/madvr/  This repo is not the right place to get this integration anymore.🎉

 This is the Home Assistant MadVR Envy Component implementing my [MadVR Envy](https://github.com/iloveicedgreentea/py-madvr) library

 ## Features

 - Real time Attributes for Incoming Signal, Outgoing Signal, Aspect ratio